 This day is about you and your achievements.
 It's a time to celebrate with family and friends, reflect on your hard work, and look forward to your future.

-Nicolet College holds a graduation ceremony at the end of Fall and Spring Semesters.
+Nicolet College holds a graduation ceremony at the end of Fall, Spring, and Summer Terms.
 Participation in the graduation ceremony is optional to all graduating students.
 Students wishing to participate in the graduation ceremony will need to meet the established deadlines for declaring their intention to participate in the ceremony and ordering the required cap and gown.

 Certificates, Degrees, and Diplomas